BAE Melee Red Text

 - That Is So Fetch!
 The weapon is gaudy and blinged out.
 Grants a free reroll on Taunt Tests against greedy enemies (like most bandits), as they take foolish risks to loot this weapon off the owner's corpse.
 Also, unlike most melee weapons this one has resale value, worth 1 LP to any weapon vendor or vending machine.

 - C.R.E.A.M.: The weapon intentionally avoids hitting high-value items on its way into flesh.
 The wielder cannot target enemies' weapons and such, but at the end of each combat encounter in which this weapon hit a target at least twice, the GM adds a flat +1 LP to the loot.

 - Slippery When Wet: The weapon gets one Damage and two Accuracy upgrades!
 But if the wielder rolls a Critical Failure on any Agility or Agility-linked roll while holding it, the weapon goes flying 1d4" in a random direction.
 Also, readying the weapon requires an Agility roll, but nothing bad happens on a normal failure; this is just another chance to roll a Critical Failure.

-- Leroyyyy: When running while wielding this weapon, the owner rolls their Run die twice and takes the best result.
+- Leroyyyy: While wielding this weapon, the vault hunter's Run die always rolls the maximum value.